Toover/freedback/specification.md

 and has a contractual value for both collecting and publishing.
 The supported licence strings need to be specified, so that feedback miners can filter out data depending on the licensing.

+According to laws and regulations (citations needed), users retain full control on their data and can view, modify and delete pieces or all of it.
+As a consequence, the system should enforce a way for clients to alter the entries they provided.

 Subject, User and Type Identification
 -------------------------------------